 More than 300 asbestos-containing materials were used regularly in the constructions of these ships until the mid-1970s, when the health risks associated with asbestos became more widely known.
 Engine and boiler rooms, mess halls, navigation rooms, sleeping quarters and other common areas on Navy ships often contained deadly asbestos.

-A collection of naval records from ship databases, letters, memos, repair logs, war diaries and historical documents confirm Navy vessels often used asbestos-containing materials in many types of equipment:
+Naval records from ship databases, letters, memos, repair logs, war diaries and historical documents confirm Navy vessels often used asbestos-containing materials in many types of equipment.

 Boilers are machines that generate high-temperature, high-pressure steam on ships.
 They serve several key functions, including powering the ship as it moves across the water and running other important machinery.